 When I read it I am aware of the possibility that this document, as well as being underpinned by John Paul’s philosophy, might also be an example of that philosophy illuminating daily life.
 This is highly likely because John Paul was interested in philosophy because of its importance as a way of coming to grips with daily life.
 To study a pope’s philosophy in the abstract is one thing: it would be exciting to see it at work in a theological reflection on everyday life (albeit a very specific form of life)!

 It’s a strange paradox: Redemptionis Donum appears to be very simple, almost too simple perhaps.
-Yet perhaps it is through abstract work on the rather dense philosophy of John Paul II that the richness of the text can be displayed while remaining both simple, visible and accessible.
+Analysing the text as epideictic prose helped to get beneath the deceptive surface.
+In addition, it is perhaps through abstract work on the rather dense philosophy of John Paul II that the richness of the text can be displayed while remaining both simple, visible and accessible.